JCEnero/JCEnero/README.md

 ## 🚀 About Me

-🎓 BSIT Student at **Quezon City University**
-💡 Passionate about building scalable applications, 3D visualization, and modern web solutions
+🎓 Studying Bachelor of Science in Information Technology at **Quezon City University** Philippines 💡 Passionate about building scalable applications and modern web solutions
 🌱 Continuously learning and improving in **Full Stack Development & DevOps**

 ---